Hi! My name is Jio Maia!

 It consists of unique designs that are mostly made out of lines, sometimes minimalistic and delicate and other times very chaotic and dark.

-I focus on the flow of the body, on how the tattoo relates to it’s shapes and curves, making it a complete piece that was meant to be there instead of looking like a sticker.
+I focus on the flow of the body, on how the tattoo relates to its shapes and curves.

 If you have more questions, please visit the FAQ page.